Latest statewide snapshot shows positive signs as holiday shopping season approaches

-MURFREESBORO, Tenn. — The most recent statewide survey of Tennessee consumers by MTSU’s Office of Consumer Research indicates consumers’ outlook on the economy “has waned heading into the summer months.”
+MURFREESBORO, Tenn. — The most recent statewide survey of Tennessee consumers by MTSU’s Office of Consumer Research indicates the economic outlook has rebounded from a slight decline earlier this year.

-The current survey of 627 Tennessee consumers was conducted between June 10 and June 19 with a margin of error of 4 percentage points.
+The current survey of 620 Tennessee consumers was conducted between Sept.
+1-11 with a margin of error of 4 percentage points.
 The quarterly survey consists of a series of questions that measure areas such as how consumers feel about the local, state and national economies as well as their personal financial situations and the job market.

 In addition to tracking an overall index, the survey includes sub-indices that measure consumers’ views on their current financial situations, future expectations and purchasing plans.